-Geeta was born in a middle-income family in India and was educated to the 10th grade.
-When Geeta was 20, she married into a new Panchayat (village) and when she arrived she was surprised that so many girls were not in school, and that they were working instead.
+Geeta was born in a middle-income family in India and was educated only to the 10th grade.
+When Geeta was 20, she married into a new Panchayat (village) and when she arrived she was surprised that so many girls were not in school and that they were working instead.
 She also saw that child marriage was common practice and that girls were giving birth at a very young age.

-Running for the election was a significant challenge for Geeta because she comes from a community where women stayed at home and were only seen as a mother, wife, daughter or sister.
+Running for the election was a significant challenge for Geeta because she comes from a community where women stayed at home and were only seen as a mother, a wife, a daughter or a sister.
 To run for the election she had to go door to door and campaign – including talking to men who were not in her family.
 She won the election against 2 opponents by an incredible 1,500 seats.
 She was voted as the President of her village – an amazing feat as a woman given that the previous President had held that role for 20 years.

 In her time in office, Geeta has had many incredible successes thanks to the training, education, and support of The Hunger Project.
 The Council has recorded all of the work and its value on the outside of the Council building for everyone to see and for transparency.

 The highlights of Geeta’s achievements include: